yaacovCR/apollo-stitcher/tutorials/Motivating Example.md

   });
 ```

 The `selectionSet` string literal and `PreStitch` pseudo-fragment within the `to` method provides a simple abstraction for adding and wrapping fields.
-Field extraction within the `from` method also works if the selection set contains fragments.

 Without apollo-stitcher, the above can be accomplished via delegateToSchema and transforms directly (included for comparison below), so why use apollo-stitcher instead of just the StitchQuery transforms that it relies on?